GISMentors/isprs-summer-school-2016/lesson1/foss4g.rst

 There are hundreds of FOSS GIS projects available online, see historic overview at http://freegis.org.
 Some of them are very mature, other are less mature or even dead projects.
-It's hard to find in such number of project relevant information which would help you to choose relevant software for your task.
+It's hard to find in such number of projects relevant information which would help you to choose suitable software for your task.

 Since 2006 there is `OSGeo Foundation <http://www.osgeo.org>`_ to support the collaborative development of open source geospatial